JakubBuk/RecordGuitar/docs/recording/vst-setup/recorder-looper.md

  ![AmpliTube4 - getting started](../../../assets/images/a4_20_trackfx.png)

-The green bar at the top shows my loop selection.
+The green bar at the top shows the loop selection.
 You can drag it to the desired length

  ![AmpliTube4 - getting started](../../../assets/images/a4_21_trackloop.png)